CodeItQuick/CodeItQuick.github.io/_posts/2024-02-03-Why-Story-Pointing-Is-Evil.md

 ---
 layout: post
 name: Why Story Pointing Is Evil
 description: The article argues that story pointing is inherently flawed and contributes to a toxic work environment.
-Estimating tasks accurately is challenging, and developers may "sandbag" estimates to appear more productive, leading to distrust and conflict with management.
+Estimating tasks accurately is challenging, and developers may sandbag estimates to appear more productive, leading to distrust and conflict with management.
 image: evil_devil_zombie_graveyard.webp
 tags: agile all
 ---

 # Why Story Pointing Is Evil

 ## Introduction & Problem Statement
-One of the problems with talking about story pointing, is that its very much two points of opposing views with no clear "right" answer.
+One of the problems with talking about story pointing, is that it's very much two points of opposing views with no clear "right" answer.
 I also cannot think of any science that would show they are either "good" or "bad".
 All the same I'm going to attempt to bring you to my point of view.
 Not only are story points not useful, they downright contribute to a toxic work environment.